Leiden Institute of Physics

 What is the Fine Mechanical Department?

-We are the people, with all the required tools and knowledge, for realizing the technical solutions, to your questions.
+We have the required tools and knowledge for realizing the technical solutions to your questions.

 - 18 highly skilled and cooperative technicians.

 - A lot of knowledge on experimental research, engineering and production.